Aug 9, 2018 21:24 UTC

 Is Ethereum A Cryptocurrency?

-According to a definition, it is a software platform presents itself as a decentralised Internet and app store.
+According to a definition, Ethereum is a software platform presents itself as a decentralized Internet and app store.
 The system needs currency to pay for computational resources which are required to run an application or a program.
 Here, comes the part of Ether to play.

 The transaction fees are automatically decided according to the amount of change one wants to make.